catseye/The-Platform/USAGE.markdown

 When you're sure you've got the drive letter right, click "Write".
 And wait.

-For using the USB stick after you've written it, see below.
+For using the USB stick after you've written it, see _Booting from a created USB stick_ below.

 ...on Ubuntu (Linux)
 --------------------

+To extract the disk image, use `p7zip`:

+    sudo apt-get install p7zip
+    p7zip -d The-Cats-Eye-Technologies-Platform-0.2.img.7z

 To boot the disk image under the QEMU emulator,

     sudo apt-get install qemu
     qemu-system-i386 The-Cats-Eye-Technologies-Platform-0.2.img

+You should see NetBSD boot up in the QEMU window.
+Now see _Logging in and using The Platform_, below.

 To write the disk image to a USB stick,